 The Vancouver District offers 23 Alternative Education Programs in addition to three Adult Education Centres.
-Download the programs' handbook to familiarize yourself with the variety of programs, supports, and goals that exist in the alternative programs.
+Visit the Alternative program site to familiarize yourself with the variety of programs, supports, and goals that exist in the alternative programs.

 District Alternative Resource Programs

 Alternative Resource Programs provide an environment that includes additional support for students.
 Teachers use a variety of instructional methods designed to meet the academic needs of students.
 In addition the program staff is dedicated to working individually and in groups to address the social, emotional, behavioural and mental health needs of students.

 In most cases students referred to the alternative programs should meet the Ministry of Education criteria for designation in the “R” or “H” category (Students Requiring Behaviour Intervention or students with Mental Health concerns).